 American English accepts the present perfect as correct, but it also offers a second possibility: the simple past.

 “I broke your vase.
 Will you forgive me?”

 American English is tolerant of present perfect, but it’s not as understanding of Britain’s past participles.
 In the following sentences, Americans would use gotten as the past participle of the verb to get, leaned in the place of leant, and spoiled instead of spoilt.

-Even with the Ts in place of the -ed endings, an American could understand the meaning of these sentences without a problem.
-And despite both groups’ accents and idiosyncratic expressions, Brits and Americans have little problem communicating with each other in English.
-If you visit London, you may be invited to join the natives for an afternoon tea.
+Despite both groups’ accents and idiosyncratic expressions, Brits and Americans have little problem communicating with each other in English.
+If you visit London, you may be invited to afternoon tea.
 If you don’t “fancy” milk in your drink, you can let them know.
 Aren’t you grateful for that?

 This article was originally written in 2016 by Shundalyn Allen.
 It’s been updated to include new information.